DeflatedPickle/Trunks/README.md

 # Trunks
-A esoteric language where everything is constructed as a vertical line.
+An esoteric language where everything is constructed as a vertical line.

 | Character | Meaning |
 | --------- | ------- |